tandersn/GNRC-Flowgraphs/tbc_via_fl2k/README.md

 for the purposes of this flowgraph, the "sample_rate" doesn't do anything but determine how much compute resources are used.

+My singular tests with, one machine, and one DAC dongle, and one guitar...  indicate that somewhere around 12mhz is the highest rate for USB2 + fl2k.

 ## In action

 NTSC https://www.youtube.com/watch?v=4cjxmLpXbyE